Mallick17/AWS-ElastiCache/README.md

 ---

-✅ For your case (just stopping the Redis health check job):
+For the case (just stopping the Redis health check job):

 * Remove the line from `crontab -e`
 * And kill the process if one is currently running.